 - …use hard chemicals products for cleaning

-Bottom line, that is our discussion about how to care teak furniture.
+The bottom line, this is our discussion about how to care teak furniture.
 With minimal care, your teak furniture can last a lifetime.
 Even though the products might be a little pricey, it is worth all the money spent.
 The classic styling and superior longevity of teak furniture bring both elegance and comfort to your homes for many years to come.